Jacob Blake pleads not guilty to charges prior to Kenosha shooting

 Blake raised his hand to greet Loren Keating, a Kenosha County judicial court commissioner, when addressed, saying "Yes sir," when asked if he could hear clearly and whether he understood the terms of his US$10,000 signature bond.

-"The state recognizes that these are serious charges but also that the defendant has serious injuries and he's recovering at the hospital," said Zeke Wiedenfeld, a prosecutor.
+"The state recognises that these are serious charges but also that the defendant has serious injuries and he's recovering at the hospital," said Zeke Wiedenfeld, a prosecutor.

 The court set trial to begin on Nov 9 with jury selection.
 The complaint does not identify the ex-girlfriend by name.